d9nchik/kpi_student/README.md

 - [pretty-quick](https://www.npmjs.com/package/pretty-quick) -> for formating stage zone
 - [create-react-app](https://create-react-app.dev/docs/adding-typescript/) -> template for creating react application

+## Architecture of application

+Architecture as has been mentioned before is based on firebase services.
+[Look more about architecture.](readme_stuff/appArchitecture.md)

 ## Available Scripts

 In the project directory, you can run: